DaviJam/shop-crm/README.md

                     .authenticationEntryPoint(this.unauthorizedHandler);
     }
 ```
- The way this should by understood is the following :
+The way this should by understood is the following : <br>
 We authorize request (***authorizeRequests()***) to the resource accessible with URI "/login","/home" and everybody can access these resources without any authorization.